mariojvargas/csg-aks-training/labs/day2-labs/ingress-controller.md

 * [Kubernetes NodePort vs LoadBalancer vs Ingress?
 When should I use what?](https://medium.com/google-cloud/kubernetes-nodeport-vs-loadbalancer-vs-ingress-when-should-i-use-what-922f010849e0)

  Ingress controllers are an important concept to understand and you will certainly encounter them in many of your Kubernetes implementations.

+## Comparing Your Work

+A completed version of the ingress configuration can be found in the `heroes-web-api-ingress--final.yaml` file, located under the `helper-files` directory.
+If you intend to use that file, you will need to replace all placeholders with the values you've used in the labs.